ryngrn/county-seats/posts/next-land-grab.md

 <p>Maybe it's idealistic.
 Maybe the cost-benefit on stocking nice things doesn't make sense in most areas.
-The ones that can figure it out will end up turning their crossroads grocery into a tourism destination.
+The ones that can figure it out will end up turning their <a href="/thoughts/a-case-for-the-grocery/">crossroads grocery</a> into a tourism destination.
 It seems like there's money to be had for those that can strike the right balance.</p>